postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/troubleshooting-monitors.md

 ## Viewing failed monitors

-The [Postman console log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) can help you debug issues you might encounter with your monitors.
+The [Postman console log](/docs/monitoring-your-api/viewing-monitor-results/#console-log) can help you debug issues you might encounter with your collection-based monitors.
 To view the log:

 1. Navigate to your workspace and select **Monitors** in the left sidebar.
 1. Select a monitor, and then select a failed monitor run in the performance graph.